mnafian/ImageEffectFilter/README.md

 # ImageEffectFilter
 Android image filter processing using layer drawable and effect factory android.

-Choose Effect Factory if you want select effect from effect factory from Android (Use minium API 14).
+Choose Effect Factory if you want select effect from effect factory from Android (Use minimum API 14).
 Choose layer drawable if want use 2 stacked drawable to create effect, this is using layer drawable.
 For future sample development I want to create effect with GPUImage Pricessing library, keep in touch.

 <img alt="Home Menu"